- About Luna Gold

 The Aurizona Project is located within the São Luis Craton and is accessible year round by roads from the capital cities of Belém (400 km), Pará and Sao Luis (320 km), Maranhão.
 The mine and surrounding communities are also accessible by air charter.

 Commercial production was achieved in February of 2011.
 In 2012, Aurizona produced more than 74,000 ounces of gold.
-The mine is currently undergoing Phase I of its expansion.
-Upon completion, this expansion is expected to facilitate 100,000 ounces of production in 2013 and 125,000 ounces in 2014.
+The mine is currently undergoing a Phase I expansion.
+Upon completion, this expansion is expected to facilitate 85,000 ounces of production in 2013 and 135,000 ounces over the life of mine.

-The ore feed comes from an NI 43-101 compliant Measured and Indicated resource totaling 78.0 million tonnes at 1.26 g/t Au at the 3.3 kilometer long Piaba orogenic gold deposit.
-Ten near mine targets have been identified to date within a five kilometer radius of the mine.
+The ore feed comes from an NI 43-101 compliant Measured and Indicated resource totaling 82.0 million tonnes at 1.38 g/t Au at the 3.3 kilometer long Piaba orogenic gold deposit.

-Once the Phase I expansion has been completed, the plant throughput is expected to increase to process saprolite and laterite ores grading at a rate of 10,000 ore tonnes per day and will consist of the following circuits: ore receiving, grinding, intense leach reactor, pre-leach thickening, carbon in leach (CIL), gold elution, carbon acid washing, gold electrowinning, induction fusion furnace, tailings thickening, and neutralization of tailings pulp.
+Upon the completion of the Phase I expansion, the plant throughput is expected to increase to process saprolite and laterite ores at a rate of 10,000 ore tonnes per day and will consist of the following circuits: ore receiving, grinding, intense leach reactor, pre-leach thickening, carbon in leach (CIL), gold elution, carbon acid washing, gold electrowinning, induction fusion furnace, tailings thickening, and neutralization of tailings pulp.